VandlJ/XMLtoJSON/README.md

 ```

 This command will start processing the XML files in the specified `--input_path` directory and output the results to the `--output_path` directory.

+## Changes and Improvements

+This project was inherited from another team, and we made several significant improvements and fixes to enhance its functionality and reliability:

+1. **Error Handling: Spaces/Blank Characters for Indentation in Text - in Regesten Files**
+   - Previously, the Regesten JSON files had issues with spaces and blank characters causing indentation errors.
+We addressed this by splitting the "text" field into two distinct key values:
+     - `display`: This field is used for displaying text on the frontend, ensuring it retains the original formatting for readability.
+     - `processable`: This field contains a cleaner version of the text, optimized for computer processing and analysis.

+2. **Metadata Handling: Problem with `.p` and Similar Metadata in Regesten Files**
+   - There were inconsistencies in capturing metadata elements such as `.p` in the Regesten files.
+Some elements were missing or incorrectly captured.
+We conducted a thorough review and ensured that all metadata elements are now accurately captured and processed in our iteration of the program.

+3. **Enhanced Interactivity: Add Information `onmouseover="highlightWords(event, '...')"` in Regesten File**
+   - To improve the user experience, we added interactivity to the Regesten files.
+The `onmouseover` attribute was added to highlight words when hovered over.
+The processed data now includes:
+     ```json
+     "names": [
+       {
+         "Aichholz_Johann": "Johann Aichholz",
+         "alias": "Johann Aichholz Ehrzney doctor"
+       },
+       {
+         "Strauben_Franz": "Franz Strauben",
+         "alias": "Frannzen Strauben"
+       }
+     ]
+     ```

+4. **Name Processing: Splitting First Name and Last Name via External Tool - GettyULAN**
+   - We integrated the project with an external tool, GettyULAN, to enhance name processing.
+This tool or API provides URL links to authors and returns one request per person.
+The application queries the SPARQL endpoint Getty, where each name is validated and processed.
+This integration ensures accurate and enriched author information.

+5. **Unified Main Script for Conversion**
+   - We streamlined the conversion process by consolidating the three main Python scripts (previously used for different document types) into a single, unified script.
+This main script is now configurable via terminal options, allowing users to specify `--type`, `--input_path`, and `--output_path`.
+This change simplifies the execution and enhances the flexibility of the conversion process.

+6. **Improved Documentation and Setup Instructions**
+   - Updated the documentation to reflect the new changes and provide clear setup instructions.
+This includes detailed usage examples and the expected input data folder structure to ensure users can easily get started with the project.

+7. **Performance Enhancements and Bug Fixes**
+   - Conducted a comprehensive review of the codebase to identify and fix bugs.
+Implemented performance enhancements to ensure the conversion process is efficient and reliable.

+These improvements have significantly enhanced the functionality, usability, and reliability of the XML to JSON Converter project, making it more robust and user-friendly.